Jasveer399/Chat-To/README.md

-# Go Web Server with Gin
+# Go Web Server With Real Time

 This project is a web server built with Go, using the Gin framework for handling HTTP requests, JWT for authentication, and WebSockets for real-time communication.
 It includes user registration and login functionality, and a secure WebSocket connection.